Antonio Brown Is Putting People on Game

 He never stopped chasing, though, even through his missteps.
 In 2007, Brown walked on at Central Michigan, transitioning to wide receiver.
 There, he finished as the school's all-time leader in receptions, second in touchdown receptions and third in receiving yards.

 And the rest is history: Drafted 195th overall in 2010 by the Steelers, Brown willed his way into the mix on special teams and as a utility receiver.
 In his second season, he proved he was more than a return specialist, becoming the first player in NFL history to record both 1,000 receiving yards and 1,000 total return yards.
-And he did it at a time when towering wide receivers like Calvin Johnson and Julio Jones were en vogue.
+And he did it at a time when towering wide receivers like Calvin Johnson and Julio Jones were dominating.
 At just 5'10" and 181 pounds, Brown helped redefine what a No. 1 wide receiver looked like.
 He now has the most receptions and receiving yards of any receiver since 2010.
 Before he turned 30, he had accumulated more receptions and receiving yards than Jerry Rice—the NFL's all-time leader in both categories—had at the same age.

 What helped Brown reach such historic marks was his unfailing belief that he could do better.